wndzhu3/cs350-Systems-Programming/README.md

 # cs350
-projects completed under the Systems Programming course at Emory
+Projects completed under the Systems Programming course at Emory.
+Project descriptions can be found in each subfolder.